How can we help?

 *You are always fully vested in your own contributions.
 How your employee contributions are distributed or refunded to you depends on a number of factors, especially if you use your 2nd Election to change plans.
 Call the MyFRS Financial Guidance Line for more information.

-If you leave employment with your FRS-participating employer and begin working for another FRS-participating employer, you will remain in the plan you have selected and continue to participate in the Investment Plan.
+If you leave employment with your FRS employer and begin working for another FRS employer, you will remain in the plan you have selected and continue to participate in the Investment Plan.
 You will continue to receive contributions to your account and receive any investment earnings on your account balance.

 If you're vested when you leave FRS-covered employment and go to work for a non-FRS-participating employer, you can:

-• Leave the balance of your account in the Investment Plan, invested until you withdraw it;
+• Leave the balance of your account in the Investment Plan, invested until you withdraw the funds;

 • Roll your account balance over to an Individual Retirement Account (IRA) or to the plan of your new employer, if that plan accepts rollovers**; or